Tomorrow’s fashion – made by today’s innovation.

 The sustainability of a product starts with design, but does not end with sale.
 How long does the clothing remain wearable?
 Is the quality so good that the product could continue to make wearers happy a second, third, or fourth time?
 How can the materials be reused and processed afterwards to create new fashion?

 Our designers are considering the circular economy even while planning a new collection, and our employees also receive regular training on this subject.
-Furthermore, we are developing a large digital media library with information concerning materials and processes that are particularly suited to recycling, so that our team can make informed decisions during the development process.

 More on the circularity strategy